ishswar/aws-s3Repo-usingBoto3/README.md

 ## Create a user

-This demo show how user gets created and how it's information is stored in S3
+This demo show how user gets created and how it's information is stored in S3 You can see in demo that very first user we create in repo - we also create a repo/S3 "*ucsc-users.hw9*" Bucket
+to store user information

 ![Create user demo](demo/create_user.gif)